 Free camping in Europe with your motorhome

 First thing’s first, you need a camper van or motorhome.
 A vehicle you can cook in, carry drinking water, sleep in and have campervan toilet facilities.

 European camper stops

 Most European countries provide official places for you to stay overnight.
 These are generally referred to as camper stops.
-Each country may refer to them by their own name and signpost them accordingly:
+Each country may refer to them by their name and signpost them accordingly:

 Overnight parking can be limited to 48 hours in some, others will have no restrictions.
-A few may even charge you a euro for a water top up.
+A few may even charge you a euro for a water top-up.
 However, the vast majority of the facilities provided are totally free of charge.

 Free camping in Europe with your motorhome is a privilege